 - Everted laryngeal saccules surgery — Everted laryngeal saccules can be surgically removed to eliminate laryngeal obstruction.

 Understanding your pug’s unique health risks can help you better support their health care needs and make informed treatment decisions.
 At Dr. Treat, we believe knowledge is power.
-With genetic breed testing—included in every Dr. Treat OneTM membership—we can analyze your pet’s DNA for more than 100 genetic diseases and breed-related trait markers, taking preventive measures to shape your pet’s future health and wellbeing.
-Sign up today for Dr. Treat OneTM, and breathe a little easier, knowing your pug is in good hands.
+With genetic breed testing—available at our clinic—we can analyze your pet’s DNA for more than 100 genetic diseases and breed-related trait markers, taking preventive measures to shape your pet’s future health and wellbeing.
+Become a member today and breathe a little easier, knowing your pug is in good hands.